erikajdavid/erikaDavidProjectOne/README.md

 *JS functionality is up to the student.

 ## To-do:
-- Only the first element in the product section acts exactly the way it should.
-Method forEach() needs to be implemented to iterated over every item in the shop.
+~~- Only the first element in the product section acts exactly the way it should.
+Method forEach() needs to be implemented to iterated over every item in the shop.~~
-- Switch from onclick to event listeners.
+~~- Switch from onclick to event listeners.~~
 - Convert code needing innerHTML with createElement and appendChild

 ## Technical wins/challenges: